jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 with ribosomes situated inside the granule colored accoding to SNR and other ribosomes colored in grey.

-![Figure 6: Workflow of DeCo-Lace processing](media/image15.png){width="6.5in" height="6.5in"}
+![Figure 6: Workflow of DeCo-LACE processing](media/image15.png){width="6.5in" height="6.5in"}

-Figure 6: Workflow of DeCo-Lace processing
+Figure 6: Workflow of DeCo-LACE processing

 ## References